cloudfoundry-attic/cf-release/on-tls-certificates.md

 #### UAA
 Generate the certs and keys:
 ```
-./scripts/generate-uaa-certs
+./scripts/generate-uaa-certs [--with-ca]
 ```

-The script generates a CA and sert for the UAA.
+The script generates a CA (if the parameter `--with-ca` is given) and sert for the UAA.

 | Script Output | Properties |
 | ------------- | ---------- |